GIScience/gis-training-resource-center/_sources/content/Wiki/en_qgis_interface_wiki.md

 ### Show and hide displays and toolbars

-There are toolbars and panels for many different tasks.
+Some Tools have their own toolbars which you can add to your QGIS interface.
 To avoid an overcrowded interface it is smart to only activate specific toolbars or panels only when you really need them.

 To add or remove toolbars from your interface click on `View` -> `Toolbars` -> Check or uncheck the toolboxes you want to add or remove

-To add or remove  panels from your interface click on `View` -> `TPanels` -> Check or uncheck the panels you want to add or remove
+To add or remove  panels from your interface click on `View` -> `Panels` -> Check or uncheck the panels you want to add or remove

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/Anzeigen_einblenden_ausblenden.mp4"></video>